-At Macclesfield Museums we are lucky to have a wonderful collection of Charles Tunnicliffe OBE art work.
+At Macclesfield Museums we have a wonderful collection of Charles Tunnicliffe OBE art work.
 He was a local artist, born in Langley in 1901, where he spent his early years living on a farm and started his wildlife sketching and drawing.
 When he was older he studied at Macclesfield School of Art on Park Lane which is now the Silk Museum.

 He is well known around the world for his pictures of birds.
 He painted, etched, and created wood engravings.
 His work is very lifelike as he made detailed studies of bird body shapes and characteristics as they were seen in nature, rather than as stiff scientific studies.